 Therefore, this program seeks to be an integrating element of our theology and of a ministerial practice relevant to the challenges and opportunities that the society of the 21st century offers.

-The Certified Lay Ministry program is composed of the following four modules:
+The Certified Lay Ministry program is composed of the following four components:

-It covers the basic skills of Certification for Lay Ministry, which include liturgy and worship, preaching and evangelism, small groups formation and pastoral care.
+This Module covers the basic tasks of the Lay Minister: liturgy and worship, preaching, discipleship and pastoral care.

 REQUIREMENTS FOR THE LAY MINISTER CERTIFICATION